Updated: Feb 14

-Automated deployment solutions enable teams promptly roll-out new features or switch back to the previous version if something does not work as expected.
-Thanks to this high automation of test and deployment activities the failure rate is low.
+Automated deployment solutions enable teams to promptly roll-out new features or switch back to the previous version if something does not work as expected.
+Thanks to this high automation of test and deployment activities, the failure rate is low.
 All parties involved are willing to share their product knowledge.
-Once the new release successfully deployed your operation teams provide the necessary insight and feedback.
+Once the new release successfully deployed, your operation teams provide the necessary insight and feedback.
 They continuously collect key performance metrics and share those across the organization.

 Monitoring in DevOps environments

 DevOps is no guarantee for error free software.
 The pace of new features and changed components is high.
 Typically, complexity is increasing, and often hundreds of micro-services are used.
 Whenever a failure occurs, there is not much time to identify the root-cause and work on an appropriate resolution.

 Successful DevOps teams found a solution for this dilemma.
 They understood that a profound monitoring is a key to adequate mean time to repair cycles.
 And appropriate monitoring approach includes all layers, all transactions, and all environments.
 Often they use a monitoring platform which captures the end user experience, allows a drill-down through technical components and a vertical analysis of error hot spots.